 5. Outsourcing Delivery Drivers

-With third party delivery partners like Zomato, Swiggy, FoodPanda etc., or outsourcing freelance delivery drivers as per your requirement, you no longer need to invest in a fleet of delivery boys and vehicles.
+With third-party restaurant delivery partners like Zomato, Swiggy, FoodPanda etc., or outsourcing freelance delivery drivers as per your requirement, you no longer need to invest in a fleet of delivery boys and vehicles.
 Outsourcing delivery drivers is an innovative way to reduce the delivery time during unexpected rush hours.
 It also reduces the overall food delivery costs such as insurance and hourly wages.

 6. Proper Address and Client Communication